ainblockchain/ain-blockchain/tools/cert-kpi/native-escrow-micro-units.md

 # Experimental native escrow micro-unit protocol

-This is an opt-in protocol candidate, not a live ten-validator deployment or a 7,000 TPS result.
+This is an opt-in protocol candidate, not a7,000 TPS result.
+Subsequent separate ten-validator testing is in `native-escrow-network.md`; this document describes the preceding isolated validation, not an upgrade of the original network.
 The existing development channel's failed1AIN remains locked.
 Do not overwrite its configuration, approvals, journal, genesis or volume.
 The new protocol does not migrate that frozen legacy policy or recover its funds.